Johnaldy/feedback/README.md

 1. Partners collect feedback from customers after engagements
 2. Partners submit feedback using the standardized issue template
 3. GitHub Actions automatically calculate Average scores and apply labels
-4. Feedback data is visualized in the GitHub Project board
+4. Feedback data is visualized in the GitHub Project board _(Future)_
-5. Weekly reminders are sent for outstanding feedback collection
+5. Weekly reminders are sent for outstanding feedback collection _(Future)_

 ## Getting Started